cloudmesh-community/book/chapters/class/e516-syllabus-nodates.md

 ## Incomplete

 Please see the university regulations for getting an incomplete.
 However, as this class uses state-of-the-art technology that changes frequently, you must expect that an incomplete may result in significant additional work on your behalf as your project may need significant updates on infrastructure, technology, or even programming models used.
 It is best to complete the course within one semester.

+## Other classes I523, I524, B649, E516, E616

+The classes CSCI B-649 I524 are the same as E516 but are offered within different departments:

+* CSCI B-649 Cloud COmputing is the same as E516 but for computer science students.
+* I524 is the same as E516 but for Data Engineering Students

+The class E616 is a bit different as it assumes you have taken E516 as prerequisite or know its content including REST, virtual machines, containers, and Hadoop.
+In this class you are expected to focus on advanced concepts that build upon 516.
+This includes DevOps, Julia, and any topic of 516 with enhancements.
+The focus will allow you to deliver contributions based on your knowledge as part of sections, a chapter you propose to add to the lecture notes, and a more intensive project.
+It also allows PhD students to identify topics that can be leading together with Dr.  von Laszewski as a co-author to a workshop or conference paper.

+Dr. von Laszewski also offeres independent studies on specific research topics.
+The result of such independent studies is a high quality report or paper.

+It is possible to take E516 and E616 or an independent study at the same time.
+The result will be a more intense project.

+I523 is a different class and focusses on Big Data applications and use cases.
+You do not have to take I523 as prerequisit if you like to take E516.